 Visit the Sky Garden

-The Shard costs £25 per person to visit the top but the Sky Garden at 20 Fenchurch Street is free, though advance booking is recommended.
-Plus, there are some great restaurants at the top.
-Review here.
+The Shard costs £25 per person to visit the top but the Sky Garden at 20 Fenchurch Street is free, though the advance booking system is a little temperamental.
+If you can’t get one of the free tickets, you can also get up by making a reservation at one of the restaurants.
+(My review of the Darwin Brasserie is here.)

 CHEAP THINGS (< £20)